 Module credits 12.00

 NQF Level 05

 Prerequisites No prerequisites.

 Contact time 3 lectures per week

 Language of tuition Module is presented in English

-Department School of the Arts

 Images across media: current issues

 This module presents an introduction into the ways in which images appear across media in contemporary visual culture from a specific African perspective within the global.
 This is done by means of exploring key modes, themes, genres, platforms and visual texts.
 Among the media and mediums that may be covered are photography, art, graphic design, advertising, film, documentaries, video, digital and social media.